Levene's test: Comparison with the Brown–Forsythe test

 The Brown–Forsythe test uses the median instead of the mean in computing the spread within each group ($\bar{Y}$ vs. $\tilde{Y}$, above).
 Although the optimal choice depends on the underlying distribution, the definition based on the median is recommended as the choice that provides good robustness against many types of non-normal data while retaining good statistical power.
 If one has knowledge of the underlying distribution of the data, this may indicate using one of the other choices.
 Brown and Forsythe performed Monte Carlo studies that indicated that using the trimmed mean performed best when the underlying data followed a Cauchy distribution (a heavy-tailed distribution) and the median performed best when the underlying data followed a chi-squared distribution with four degrees of freedom (a heavily skewed distribution).
 Using the mean provided the best power for symmetric, moderate-tailed, distributions.

 Software implementations

-Many spreadsheet programs and statistics packages, such as R, Python, Julia, and MATLAB include implementations of Levene's test.
+Many spreadsheet programs and statistics packages, such as R, Python, Stata, Julia, and MATLAB include implementations of Levene's test.